 About me

 I’ve been passionate about the ancient world from a very young age.
 I loved reading stories about the Greek and Roman heroes and monsters, and the first time I learned the ancient Greek alphabet, it felt like I had always known it.
 I went on to do a PhD on ancient literature and myth at Maynooth University, and have been an academic since 2001 (crikey, I’m getting old!).
-I have been a lecturer at five universities in three countries (Maynooth, one summer at Cork, Lampeter, Swansea, and Ghent), which has given me great insight into different approaches to teaching.
+I have been a lecturer at six universities in three countries (Maynooth, one summer at Cork, Lampeter, Swansea, Ghent, and UCD), which has given me great insight into different approaches to teaching and public engagement.
 I have more than twenty years’ experience teaching ancient languages, literatures, and cultures.

 You can find a list of my publications here.